Stay up to date

 What is automated decision making?

 Understanding the rights about automated decision making and profiling would be easier – it means that individuals can embrace their rights to restrict automated decisions that do not involve human interaction.
-The automated profiling and decision are only allowed if necessary or authorised by law or has explicitly subject consent.
+The automated processing, profiling and decision are only allowed if necessary or authorised by law or has explicitly subject consent.
 However, while doing so, the controller must ensure data security and keep a regular check over the system to maintain the processing as intended and allowed by the subject.

 The GDPR has defined eight rights for individuals to ensure privacy and better control over personal data.
 These individual’s rights include the right of access, rectification, erasure, restriction processing, portability, objection and others about automated decision-making and profiling.
 How is your business ensuring GDPR security and privacy?
 If you haven’t taken any steps or know where to start implementing these protections into your website or digital marketing strategy, contact us today!